1862 RABBI ZEVI HIRSH KALISHER (Poland)

-King Carol, though previously a supporter of the National Peasants Party (led by Julius Maniu) which fought against anti-Semitism, appointed Octavian Goga to form a government.
+King Carol II, though previously a supporter of the National Peasants Party (led by Julius Maniu) which fought against anti-Semitism, appointed Octavian Goga to form a government.
 Goga was a former leader in the fascist Iron Guard.
 His government lasted only seven weeks.

 1938 January 21, ROMANIA

 Jewish citizenship was revoked.
 Miron Cristea - patriarch of the Romanian Orthodox Church and successor to Goga - declared: "The Jews are sucking the marrow from the bones of the nation."